cltk/cltk.github.io/_posts/2018-12-30-under-resourced-languages-cltk.markdown

 [comment]: <> (the sweet spot, for most exploitation: well resourced languages which are not currently covered well (or at all) by the CLTK; ideas: maybe Hebrew, Sanskrit, Chinese, however each pose significant challenges -- though not insurmountable, we hope -- which potential contribs need to account for)

 All the above is intentionally discouraging of those who might want to disembark on an ill-fated proposal to add new language support to the CLTK.
 On the flip side, we ought to highlight that there are several shining examples of languages I might consdider well-resourced and not currently covered by the CLTK.
 Those are, in no particular order: Hebrew, Arabic, Sanskrit, Chinese, and Old English.<sup>[2](#myfootnote2)</sup> (There are likely others, too.)
 To conclude, I encourage those who would like to work with a mentor from our team, to first consider and have preliminary answers to the following questions:
 1. What free data sets are available?
-If there any non-free or ambiguously licensed language resources, are they so important that we would need to use them?
+If any non-free or ambiguously licensed language resources, are they so important that we would need to use them?
 2. What NLP algorithms can I write with this data?
 3. What free NLP algorithms have already been written?
 Do I have the skills, approximately, to re-implement them?
 4. What data am I missing and is it reasonable to create this data within the project?
 Define very precise scoping and make an effort estimate.